aquamaster-kz/.github/profile/README.md

 ## Hi there 👋
 ## Welcome to the [aquamaster.kz](aquamaster.kz) project!
-This initiative is a small business run by my parents in Kazakhstan, and I am helping them create an updated website.
+This initiative is a small business run by my parents in Kazakhstan, specializing in water purification and osmosis systems for water treatment.
+I am helping them create an updated website.
 My goal is to build a user-friendly landing page and an online store where customers can easily find and purchase water filters.

 ## Tech Stack